gregplaysguitar/acme-webfaction/README.md

 #### How does it work?

 Certificates are issued, installed and renewed using [acme.sh][].
-Whenever a certificate is renewed, it is uploaded to the webfaction API via the [acme.sh][] `--reloadcmd` argument.
+Whenever a certificate is renewed, this script uploads it to the webfaction API via the [acme.sh][] `--reloadcmd` argument.

 Installation
 ---